dim13/.github/CODE_OF_CONDUCT.md

+# Code of conduct

-# Shut up and hack!
+Shut up and hack!